fantasyland/static-land/docs/spec.md

      can be called as `fn(F, F.of(1))`.

 If a method called with incorrect types the behaviour is unspecified, the recommended behaviour is to throw a `TypeError`.

-Also if a method accepts a function it must call the function according to type signature, passing arguments of correct types and not passing any extra arguments.
+Also if a method accepts a function it must call the function according to the type signature, passing arguments of correct types and not passing any extra arguments.

 ## Equivalence